fireblocks/fireblocks-network-link/DESCRIPTION.md

 <tr><p><td>POST subaccountsTransfer</td><td></td><td>V</td><td>Needed if supportSubAccounts and supportSubToSubTransfers flags are configured to True</td></p></tr>
 </table>

+## Currencies

+To define which currencies your bank is supporting, please supply us during your registration a list of your supported symbols, as 'USD', 'EUR' etc.

+Fireblocks supports multi-currency accounts out of the box.
+You do not need to define if your accounts are single-currency or multi-currency, this will be determined by Fireblocks according to the balances array you return in the GET accounts EP.

+## Account IDs

+If your bank uses blockchain addresses, Fireblocks will use the GET depositAddress EP.
+If your bank uses account IDs, there's no need to implement the GET depositAddress EP.
+This should be determined during your bank onboarding to the Fireblocks systems, [see above in the registration section](https://fireblocks.github.io/fireblocks-network-link/#section/Overview/Register-your-3rd-party-with-Fireblocks).

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.